rajeshell/xml2json/README.md

 # xml2json
-Simple and Generic XML to JSON Convertor
+Simple and Generic XML to JSON Convertor.
+No need to Define Struct for all XML file it will automatically convert XML Byte Array to JSON Byte Array.

 Installation